 Selecting one of the other five functions on this page assigns that function to the Knob and it will be controlled independently from the Dial control.
-Touch the bottom button to navigate to the next menu page.
+On Duo units, touch the bottom button to navigate to the next menu page.